SepulchralVerdigris/path2victory/Base Game.md

 ### Group activation

 A player can activate a group of creatures in their warband at once.
-The creatures must all be adjacent to at least one other creature in the group.
+The creatures must have spent the whole game adjacent to at least one other creature in the group.
 They must all spend their action points on the same actions and in the same order, though the details can be different (e.g. if they all Stride, they can move in different directions; if they Strike, they can choose different targets or use different weapons).
-They must remain in a group (adjacent to at least one other creature in the group) at the end of each action.

-A player does not have to activate every creature that could count as being part of the group.
-For example, if four Goblin Warriors are adjacent to one another, the player could activate three of them as a group.
+However, if the group breaks up, all the creatures in it must then be activated separately; the group cannot reform.

 ### End of turn